 Most Emirates transfers should happen instantly, although it can take up to 48 hours in some instances.
 Be sure to note that when trying to book sale fares, not only with Emirates transfer partners but also generally.

 1:1 point transfers in 1,000-point increments can be made with the Chase Sapphire Preferred® Card, Chase Sapphire Reserve®, and Ink Business Preferred® Credit Card.
 These 3 cards also make up some of the best Chase credit cards.
 The no annual fee Chase Freedom and Chase Ink credit cards don’t offer point transfers.
 However, you can pool your points and transfer them if you own a Sapphire or Ink Business Preferred Card.

 Some of the Best Ways to Redeem Emirates Skywards Miles

 If this is the first time you have considered Emirates, here is a sneak peek of several award options.
 Some of your best options will be booking premium class seats.

 You will need a credit card to earn points that can be redeemed.
 One option is the Chase Sapphire Preferred® Card.
-As you will see, the Chase Sapphire Preferred 60,000 points signup bonus (after spending $4,000 in the first 3 months of account opening) can give you half the points you need for a first-class TransAtlantic ticket.
+The Chase Sapphire Preferred can give you half the points you need for a first-class TransAtlantic ticket if you can earn the signup bonus.
 Or, you will have enough to book an economy ticket if you can’t wait to fly.